grpc/grpc.github.io/docs/index.md

 <p>Open <code>Greeter.sln</code> from Visual Studio (or Monodevelop on Linux).
 See the <a href="/docs/installation/csharp.html">C# Quickstart</a> for platform-specific setup.</p>
   </div>
 <div id="objective-c_source">
 <p>The example code for this lives in the <code>examples</code> directory in our GitHub repositories.
-Clone this repository to your local machine by running the following command:</p>
+Clone this repository to your local machine by running the following commands:</p>

 <pre>
 $ git clone https://github.com/grpc/grpc.git
+$ cd grpc
+$ git submodule update --init
 </pre>

 <p>Change your current directory to <code>examples/objective-c/helloworld</code>.</p>